 Minnie’s two sisters never married and they became teachers, a traditional job for women, but Minnie followed a nontraditional path of continuing to work at an office job and real estate sales even after she got married.
 Perhaps Minnie named her land investment after herself to show that she stood behind her sales, that the opportunity to buy house lots in her plat was a good investment.

-The Kraus sisters launch out in 1918
+The Kraus sisters launch careers in 1918

 The year 1918 was a busy one for Minnie Kraus and her older sister, Ada.
 The two sisters were college graduates but had not yet obtained permanent employment, so they decided to spend the summer of 1918 on income-producing ventures.
 One was the land plat for which Minnie hoped to sell house lots, and the other was a joint effort with Ada, to raise and sell pigs.